Quidifer/Neural_Network/README.md

 Instead, we focused on the way a neural network learns through back propagation.
 Our network adjusts its weights and biases each time we run backpropagation on an image.
 We understand that this significantly effects the runtime, and will attempt using mini batches in our upcoming projects.

-# Relevent Calculus Behind Back Propogation
+# Relevant Calculus Behind Back Propagation
  ![alt text](https://raw.githubusercontent.com/Quidifer/Neural_Network/master/math-page-001.jpg)

 ## Authors
 * **Anderson Tsai**  - [Github](https://github.com/anderson-tsai)
 * **Brad Byun**  - [Github](https://github.com/bhbyun1)